 Our mirrors are a selection of authentic quality mirrors from the 18th and 19th century.

-The majority of our mirrors are of French and Italian origin with gilded gold leaf frames and original mercury glass.
+The majority of our mirrors are of French and Italian origin with gilded gold leaf frames and original antique mirror glass.

 All of our 18th and 19th century mirrors are individual works of art, framing a unique time-image of history.